 When you made the decision to invest in real estate, you began gathering a ton of information on market conditions, financing for flips and how to maximize your returns on different types of investment strategies.
 Those in your circles talk about finding distressed properties, finding value properties to rent and even development.
 You may hear about private mortgage notes, but this seems like a mysterious investment instrument.
-If you can master how mortgage notes work in Washington DC and North Carolina, you open a door to a lucrative investment niche.
+If you can master how mortgage notes work in Charlotte, you open a door to a lucrative investment niche.

 How Did I Become a Bank?

 A lot of private mortgage note holders never initially intended to become a private lender?
 Many investors find themselves the owners of a private mortgage note by virtue of doing business.
 You have bought a property and fixed it up.
 However, the marketplace isn’t a hot sellers’ market.
 As you market the property for sale, you realize you need to think about all contingencies to get cash flow and be able to act on the next deal.